Accessibility and Inclusion

 Meals On Wheels: Nutrition Home Delivered Meals

 Meals on Wheels are offered to those senior citizens that are home bound and are unable to provide their own meals.
-For information on how you can receive meals delivered to your home, contact Wayne County Community Services at 734/727-7357.
+For information on how you can receive meals delivered to your home, call Wayne County Community Services at 734/727-7357.

 If you would like to help, please consider delivering meals to the home bound senior.
 Drivers are needed for regular routes or as substitute for this year round activity.
 If this is something that you would be interested in please call the volunteer coordinator at 734/394-5191.